feddelegrand7/BARIS/README.md

 - The package has been archived from CRAN.
 I'm in the process of writing a new lightweight wrapper with very few dependencies.
-Indeed, BARIS provided functions to read the date directly into R however I think, the user should have the flexibility to decide how the data can be read.
+Indeed, BARIS provided functions to read the data directly into R however I think, the user should have the flexibility to decide how the data can be read.